MicrosoftDocs/learn/learn-pr/azure/msid-django-web-app-sign-in/includes/3-exercise-register-django-web-app.md

 The web app will also need a client secret to sign in with Azure AD to exchange the authorization code for an access token.

-1. In the app's registration screen, select **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select **Certificates & secrets** blade on the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, select *+ New client secret*:

     :::image type="content" source="../media/03-app-certificates-and-secrets.png" alt-text="Screenshot of Azure portal showing page to create certificates and secrets." :::